-The Department is delivering quality programs, services and events to the community, but is significantly constrained to expand program given the limited capacity staffing and limited facilities.
+The Department is delivering quality programs, services events and to the community, but is significantly constrained to expand program given the limited staffing capacity and limited facilities.
 The chart to the right provides a summary of the variables that have undue influence in developing a program plan to meet the needs of residents.